Create a Multiple Choice question to assess your students’ ability to select the most correct option(s) from several possible answers.

-Standard Layout with two columns:
+Standard layout with two columns:

-Block Layout with one column:
+Block layout with one column:

-Radio button Layout with four columns:
+Radio button under option layout with four columns:

 Enter Author Notes to explain why certain choices are incorrect, or why you chose to allocate a certain percentage of possible points to alternate answers.
 If you have edit access to a question, you will see this field.
 This information will not display to students.